10 project management challenges (and how to overcome them)

-Projects fail much more often than they ought to — and when they do, inordinate amounts of money are lost.
+Projects fail much more often than they ought to — and when they do, dizzying amounts of money are lost.

 Ineffective project management is the main culprit for organizations around the globe collectively losing on average $2 trillion every year.

-And yet, some high-performing organizations manage to successfully complete as much as 89% of their projects — compared to only 36% for low performers.
+And yet, some high-performing organizations manage to successfully complete as many as 89% of their projects — compared to only 36% for low performers.

 What sets these high-performing organizations apart is their ability to adapt and successfully conquer the most significant challenges that trouble projects of all shapes and sizes.